MaxHerbs/image-validator/README.md

 ```

 # TODO:
 1. Add more search methods.
-The current regex approach limits the search to html-like images.